ursheetal/English-Hinglish-Translation/README.md

    ```

 # How it Works
-The pre-trained model (e.g., 'facebook/nllb-200-3.3B') used for translation.
+The pre-trained model ('facebook/nllb-200-3.3B') used for translation.
 Natural language processing techniques employed for tasks like part-of-speech tagging and word replacement.